Cost of college and financial aid for a first-year resident student

 What students are saying

-The Obama Scholar program, to me, means opportunity.
+The Obama Scholars program, to me, means opportunity.
 Opportunity to have a chance at higher education and the ability for a scholar from a low-income family be able to raise the bar in his family for his siblings and younger relatives.

 Tristan Ochoa Computer information systems major from Buckeye, Arizona